McMinn Law Firm’s Pledge To Community Giving

 “This incredibly generous gift, which will undoubtedly help our baseball program to thrive going forward, only further exemplifies their commitment and dedication to Texas,” said Del Conte.

 Beginning in the Spring of 2020, McMinn Law Firm pledged financial support for Texas Undergraduate Law Review.
+October 2020, Jason McMinn spoke with Texas Undergraduate Law Review staff to provide pre-law students with insights about becoming a successful attorney in Austin.
+Read to see what Jason said.

 This undergraduate student organization provides an opportunity for students to develop skills essential to legal scholarship.
 Each spring and fall semester the organization produces a law journal edited, published, and distributed by undergraduate members of the organization.